Feeling like your heart might pound out of your chest just thinking about talking in a group? You’re not alone.

 Smiling or making brief eye contact may help your body feel more at ease in the moment.
 This body language lowers internal stress and builds better social skills over time.

-While no mental health condition disappears in a day, youcan feel relief fast.
+While no mental health condition disappears in a day, you can find ways to relieve the feelings of anxiety fast.
 Using a few targeted strategies can help calm your body and mind within minutes.
 Over time, these quick wins support long-term progress and help you gain confidence in social situations.

 Some symptoms need more than self-guided tools.
 Knowing when to reach out to a mental health professional is an important step in recovery.

-If social anxiety starts to interfere with your daily life or relationships, it may be more than just occasional nervousness.
-Recognizing when to reach out for help is a key part of managing this condition and preventing it from getting worse.
+If feelings of anxiety start to interfere with your daily life or relationships, it may be more than just occasional nervousness.
+Recognizing when to reach out for help is a key part of managing feelings of anxiety and preventing it from getting worse.
 Here are some clear signs that it might be time to talk to a mental health professional:

 Avoiding everyday activities such as making phone calls, going to class, or attending social events because of fear or discomfort.